KTRL+F: Knowledge-Augmented In-Document Search: Acknowledgements

-\paragraph{Knowledge augmented information retrieval} can be seen as an approach to enhance external contextual information for the embedding. \citet{Lee2022ContextualizedGR} uses contextualized embeddings as vocab embeddings for text tokens in the generative retrieval model to enhance contextual information for naive text tokens. \citet{Raina2023ERATEER} focuses on the retrieval augmented text embedding to find a way to efficiently reuse prebuilt dense representation with lightweight representation, and also discusses the necessity of systems for utilizing external contextual information to include contextual information outside the given context. \citet{Lin2022AggretrieverAS} tries to aggregate contextualized token embedding with \texttt{[CLS]} embedding.
-They focus on the augmenting contextual information using the embeddings from the given context, not focused on external knowledge.
+\paragraph{Knowledge-augmented information retrieval} is an approach to enrich external information within the text embedding.
+The introduction of a knowledge-augmented design aims to supplement deficient contextual information, thereby enhancing the richness of text embedding.
+Numerous studies tackle knowledge augmentation across various NLP tasks \citep{zhang2019ernie,xiong2019pretrained, peters2019knowledge, poerner2020bert, fevry2020entities, levine2020sensebert,wang2021k,bertsch2023unlimiformer}.
+The integration of information from diverse sources leads to an improved language understanding ability.
+However, the application of knowledge augmentation in information retrieval tasks has received comparatively less attention. \citet{Lin2022AggretrieverAS} attempts to improve text embeddings for retrieval by enriching context information through embeddings derived from a given context, without specifically focusing on external knowledge.
+Meanwhile, \citet{Lee2022ContextualizedGR} utilizes contextualized embeddings as vocabulary embeddings for text tokens in a generative retriever, thereby enhancing contextual information for basic text tokens.
+Additionally, \citet{Raina2023ERATEER} focuses on the retrieval augmented text embedding to efficiently reuse prebuilt dense representation with lightweight representation, and also discusses the necessity of systems for utilizing external contextual information to include contextual information outside the given context in text embedding tasks.
+In contrast to these approaches, \task directs its attention on augmenting knowledge from external sources for entities in a novel in-document retrieval task.
+This involves extracting information not present in the given text, thus expanding the capabilities of the information retrieval process.